-- Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
-For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter.
-Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact P&OS regarding documents required for the approval of mission related circumstances. - Late Payments: Payment for regular scheduled care for full day/part day and before/after school care are generated semi-monthly.
+Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
+After 15 minutes, the Family is charged \$5.00 per child, per site for the next 45 minutes.
+CYS emergency procedures will be followed when the child is left at the program one hour after closing the program.
+Late pickup fees are not charged for approved mission-related circumstances or when specific arrangements to extend child care are made prior to pick up.

+Late Payments: Payment for regular scheduled care for full day/part day and before/after school care are generated semi-monthly.
 A late payment fee is charged after the 5th business day and is \$10.00 per child per payment cycle (semi-monthly) or \$20.00 (monthly).
 Exceptions need to be requested, in writing, from each center Director no less than two weeks prior to the payment due date.